WARNING: unbalanced footnote start tag short code found.

 Many North Americans can imagine Christmas pudding as part of a traditional mythical Christmas, but it never actually appears on North American tables.
 Everything else is there: Christmas crackers, Christmas cake, Christmas trees, egg nog, shortbread cookies, the roasted meat… but how did Christmas pudding get dropped off the list?

-Amongst the first people to settle in America were the Puritans and the Quakers and other puritanical religious groups.
+Amongst the first Europeans to settle in the United States were the Puritans, the Quakers and other puritanical religious groups.
 (Canada had the French at that time, who had different religious and food customs altogether.)
-They came to America not only to escape religious persecution, but to escape the “sinful excesses” that they had tried and failed to suppress in England, and one of those excesses was Christmas Day.
+They came not only to escape religious persecution, but to escape the “sinful excesses” that they had tried and failed to suppress in England, and one of those excesses was Christmas Day.
 They didn’t celebrate Christmas as a holiday, but kept right on working and ate normal food for dinner that night.

 Christmas pudding, though — a steamed, decadent fruit-filled Christmas Pudding — was singled out for a special place on their hate list.
 It was their bête-noire, with a special place of contempt on their Christmas food list.